 The site is accessible to wheelchair users and people with disabilities with a dedicated entrance, dedicated paths, facilities and even wheelchair hire.

-There are no luggage storage facilities at the Tower of London, so I recommend bringing only the essentials with you and avoid carrying around any bulky items.
+There are no luggage storage facilities at the Tower of London.

 Other nearby attractions